pschilly/gtfo-liveries/README.md

-# gtfo-liveries
+# Global Task Force Overlord Official Livery Pack

-Global Task Force Overlord - Official Liveries
+The follow repository was created for the purpose of providing a method for members of Global Task Force Overlord (GTFO) to both collaborate on the creation of, as well as, distribution of custom liveries for usage within our Digital Combat Simulator (DCS) community.